 Flush pull handles

 Flush handles are most commonly used on sliding doors and are fitted into the door itself to create a flush finish, allowing doors to slide into the cavity without any obstruction.
-They come in a range of styles and sizes, from small finger pulls, to rectangles, squares and circular designs.
+They come in a range of styles and sizes, from small finger pulls to rectangles, squares and circular designs.

 Doorknobs

-Door knobs have been in use for hundreds of years, and are typically spherical shaped.
-They can be used to open latches by turning and can be paired with locks for security if required.
 They come in a range of styles and designs, such as antique cast iron door knobs for use in traditional and period buildings, to decorative and more contemporary stainless steel and polished chrome doorknobs.
-As well as traditional doorknobs, you can also purchase centre doorknobs, which are more for decorative purposes, adding a feature onto your front door.
+As well as traditional doorknobs, you can also purchase centre doorknobs, which are more for decorative purposes, adding a feature to your front door.

 Thumb turns